 - Failing to recognize the importance of existing product infrastructure

 To cross the high-tech adoption dead zone, a company must focus on a vertical market category, win over a small niche market and use it as a launching pad to adjacent markets.
 Emerging high-tech innovations have to develop away from the pressures of demanding, competitive markets—in niche markets—where the value proposition offered by even early-stage technologies and business models is so great that customers are willing to overlook their shortcomings.

-Above all, stay application focused.
+Above all, when doing go-to-market planning, stay application focused.
 Applications that represent discontinuous innovations are more appealing to end users than to the incumbents that operate the current infrastructure.
 If the application fixes a broken process, or eliminates serious pain, end users can insist on its deployment.
 To accelerate the adoption of platforms, vendors must present them as an application.
 They must tie them directly to an application in order to gain the end-user sponsorship necessary to secure a foothold.